 Banana Raisin Wine is the newest addition to our homemade wine collection.
 Making wine at home is always a wonderful, stimulating experience.
-If you are a beginner, don’t be intimidated; just try with a small quantity and you will be good to go!
-You can also try my Grape wine recipe for a start.
-Trying out the traditional recipes that are passed on from generations; experimenting and modifying; brewing and tasting, sharing and enjoying… It is really an awesome experience!
-Wine can be made with any fruit, and some of you might have tried Banana wine; which is another wonderful recipe that I will be adding soon!
+If you are a beginner, don’t be intimidated; just try with a small quantity and you will be good to go, or try my basic Grape wine recipe.
+You may also like my plush Dates Wine recipe.
+Trying out the traditional recipes that are passed on from generations; experimenting and modifying; brewing and tasting, sharing and enjoying It is really an awesome experience!
+Fruit Wine can be made with any fruit, and some of you might have tried Banana wine; which is another wonderful recipe that I will be adding soon!
 When we made Banana wine for the first time, it tasted little elusive, hence Jibu decided to experiment and add more flavors to it.

 This Banana Raisin Wine is made of Bananas (‘Palayamkodan’ Banana) and sweet raisins.
 Bananas are a treasure box of anti oxidant nutrients and energizers.
 Please check this link to know more about health benefits of Banana : https://www.healthambition.com/10-surprising-banana-benefits/.
 The raisins provide a delightful fruity flavor and add a golden tinge to the wine color.
 The more it is aged, the more heavenly it is.
 Initially, it may look a little milky while bottling, but if you keep it for ageing gracefully, say for 6 months to one year, you will get a brilliant golden beauty that is crystal clear.
 It is a divinely beguiling tropical treat; a distinctive asset to your winery!
 Enjoy and spread the cheers!!

 |Raisins||: ½ cup (70 gms)|

 |Sugar||: 2 kg|